There’s a crazy rumor going around saying that the government didn’t do much of anything to create the Internet, and that private industry did it all.

 As someone who has actually studied TCP/IP and had to answer test questions about it, I’m amazed that its creators had so much foresight to design it the way it did.
 It didn’t “languish” for 30 years.
 It was so extensible, and so well abstracted from the hardware it used that up until now, there’s been little reason to change any of it.
 The only reason we’re making any changes to it now is because it became a victim of its own success.
 When TCP/IP was designed, it had room for 4.3 billion addresses, and in the early 1970s, that was plenty.
 That was enough for every living person in the world to have a computer on the Internet, an idea that was completely unfathomable at the time.

 It wasn’t anyone’s fault that the Internet became commercially successful in the mid 1990s and not before.
-Numerous companies did various Internet-like things in the 1980s, but they did it independently.
+Numerous companies did various Internet-like things in the 1980s, like AT&T and Compuserve, but they did it independently.

 In the 1990s, consumer computer technology started to catch up, and computers that were powerful enough to run TCP/IP and connect directly to the Internet became affordable and plentiful.